 Krishna Ramadas, an Indian American, cherishes his native heritage.
 His role as a researcher-writer began as a fun diversion during a sabbatical break from his Engineering work.
-He did not then know that the diversion would bring me to a second career.
-You can find his writings under the brands and Ancient Skies.
+He did not then know that the diversion would bring him to a second career.
+You can find his writings under the brands Conscious Cosmos and Ancient Skies.
 He says the following about his work

 Krishna shares his immediate findings as short write-ups on his Social Media Platforms.
 He relies on conventional modes of publishing only for complex topics.
 Krishna Ramadas published his first book, eight years ago, with topics from a Sanskrit text related to ancient astronomy.
 The draft of his most recent book covers ideas from the text of a Tamil Siddhar master who lived several centuries ago.
 Agasthiyar’s texts present ways to achieve altered states of consciousness, especially through mineral and herbal formulations.